NixOS/nixpkgs/doc/build-helpers/fetchers.chapter.md

 3. Upstream hash: use it when upstream provides `sha256` or `sha512`.
    Don't use it when upstream provides `md5`, compute `sha256` instead.

-   A little nuance is that `nix-prefetch-*` tools produce hashes encoded with the custom Nix `base32` variant, but upstream usually provides hexadecimal (`base16`) encoding.
+   A little nuance is that `nix-prefetch-*` tools produce hashes with the `nix32` encoding (a Nix-specific base32 adaptation), but upstream usually provides hexadecimal (`base16`) encoding.
    Fetchers understand both formats.
    Nixpkgs does not standardise on any one format.